tacosontitan/tacosontitan/README.md

 Everybody (Backstreet's Back) | Backstreet Boys | [![Listen on Spotify][spotify-badge]][s8] [![Listen on YouTube][youtube-badge]][y8]
 Kiss Me More | Doja Cat ft.
 SZA | [![Listen on Spotify][spotify-badge]][s9] [![Listen on YouTube][youtube-badge]][y9]

-<sub>*Let's be honest, it's impossible to fit all of one's favorite songs into a 10 row table.*</sub>
+*Let's be honest, it's impossible to fit all of one's favorite songs into a 10 row table.*

 ## 🎨 Where did I get my artwork?